 What Exactly Is Account Based Marketing?

-Account Based Marketing is a strategic approach where marketing and sales align to target a defined set of accounts rather than casting a wide net across prospects.
-In this strategy, each target company is treated as a market of one, requiring a personalized approach and tailored messaging.
+Account Based Marketing is a strategic approach where marketing and sales work on the same set of named accounts rather than broadcasting to a wide prospect list.
+Each target company gets treated as its own market: a specific message, a specific reason to reach out, a specific moment.

 Why ABM Transforms Your Sales Results